 Having learned these techniques for so many years in India, Manish also shares them in his workshops, teachings and retreats.
 He also has recorded special music for this practice in his digital album PRANA.
 Being also a yoga teacher himself, he tells us that this practice merges perfectly with the practice of yogic lifestyle and asana.

 Using certain music and mantra along with pranayam unites the mind and prana, drawing our attention and awareness into the breathing process.
 It makes the pranayam practice lighter and easygoing, it energizes all our chakras and it can easily turn into a meditation, when one can get the mantra to resonate with the breath.

 Mantra therapy can be used to direct a higher prana or healing energy to wherever it is needed within us.
 Special healing mantras exist for both physical and psychological afflictions that can literally work wonders, if they are applied in the proper manner.

 The energetics of mantras are subtle and can be modified significantly by the way in which they are applied.

 The sound quality of the mantra , much like poetry, requires a subtle and sattvic (pure) mind to appreciate.

 The science of yoga and mantra is much more ancient than the modern science.
 It is the science of the inner and people in ancient India made a lot of research and progress in the discovery of the true nature of oneself.
-The western sciences have been only focussed on the outer while India has always emphasised the inner.
+The western sciences have been only focused on the outer while India has always emphasized the inner.
 Once the inner is is balance and harmony, outer is automatically balanced.
-That is exactly why when anyone is in the search of truth, he/she looks at India and her ancient wisdoms.
+That is exactly why when anyone is in the search of truth, he/she looks at India and her ancient wisdom.